 The embryos are injected into the uterine cavity.
 The surrogate is then instructed to continue her estrogen and progesterone treatments.
 A pregnancy test is performed two weeks (14 days) after egg retrieval to determine if the cycle is successful.

 Step 6 | Pregnancy Success

 If the cycle is successful, the specialists in our partnered fertility clinic will continue to monitor the surrogate and the hormonal supplements are continued through the first trimester (12 weeks) of the pregnancy.
 The IVF team will further monitor blood levels of estrogen and progesterone.
 Your surrogate will have a weekly medical appointment— the regularity of the appointments will be tailored, depending on specific cases.

 Intended parents will receive a monthly evaluation reports on the psychological and nutritional status of their gestational carrier.

 Step 7 | Birth of Baby

 A C-section is scheduled and the Intended parents are required to travel to Mexico for the birth of the baby.
-The breastfeeding arrangement for the baby is pre-determined by the Intended Parent/Gestational Carrier contract.

 Step 8 | Taking Your Baby Home